lindacom/C.NET/object oriented programming/README.md

 Objects
 ==========
+1. An object is  name e.g car
+2. An object is based on a class
-Each instance of a class
+3. Each instance of a class
-An object can be built using a constructor, passing arguments in and using the new keyword.
+4. An object can be built using a constructor, passing arguments in and using the new keyword.

 Constructors
 -------------